 However, nothing beats living on campus.
 At Macalester Residence Halls, you will meet lifelong friends that will endure a lifetime.

 It encourages students to think big and do big.
-Located in Cleveland, Ohio, the Case Western Reserve University is a humble mid-sized school but boasts fantastic research opportunities.
-The campus is 267 acres of welcoming space that makes a living in a big city bearable.
+Located in Cleveland, Ohio, Case Western Reserve University is a humble mid-sized school but boasts fantastic research opportunities.
+The campus is 267 acres of welcoming space that makes living in a big city bearable.

 As a leading national research university, campus life can be straining.
 CWRU students find comfort in its surrounding scene.
 You can find the number one arts district within walking distance.

 If you ever feel under the weather, you can go to three major hospitals in the state.
 The university and the city offer ample opportunities for each CWRU student to excel.